 How can we help out graduates continue to support each other as they face the challenges of college?

 I have always been a team player.
-I preferred team sports, and I loved being part of a theater troop in college.
+I preferred team sports, and I loved being part of a theater troupe in college.
 When I got my first job in psychiatry, I was thrilled to escape from the outpatient clinic office to which most of my colleagues aspired, to escape to the team environment of inpatient work.
 So, it’s no wonder that when we started our schools, I was attracted to the idea that education is a team game.
 Working with each student, it is the team of teachers who enable the student to grow and transform over a period of years.

-And so, in our schools, it is the teams of teachers, organized by grade and subject, which are the decision making units.
-For teachers who would like to be able close the classroom door, to be left alone to do whatever they deem best, our schools have never been the place.
+And so, in our schools, it is the teams of teachers, organized by grade and subject, which are the decision-making units.
+For teachers who would like to be able to close the classroom door, to be left alone to do whatever they deem best, our schools have never been the place.
 Our classroom doors are open.
 Teachers are encouraged to observe each other, learn from each other, to steal best practices.